-When should you contact Sponsored Research & Programs?
+When should you contact SPaRC?

-As soon as you start thinking about applying for a specific grant opportunity you should contact the Director of Sponsored Research & Programs (X2554).
+As soon as you start thinking about applying for a specific grant opportunity you should contact SPaRC at research@providence.edu.
 It is important to start this process early!
-The Director can be helpful in strategizing about the proposal and assisting with administrative portions of a proposal.
-The Office of Sponsored Research and Programs likes to hear from faculty early and often.
-The routing sheet and proposal must be received far enough in advance of the mailing date to allow each signing individual to review the proposal, as well as make suggestions and corrections.
-It is recommended that five working days be allowed for the Office of Sponsored Research & Programs to process and mail/electronically submit the proposal.
-If there are special circumstances (research risks approval, matching funds, collaborative projects, subcontracts, space commitments, information technology resources required, conflict of interest, etc...), earlier consultation with the Director of Sponsored Research & Programs should occur to avoid delays in proposal review and submission.
+SPaRC can be helpful in strategizing about the proposal and assisting with administrative portions of a proposal.
+SPaRC likes to hear from faculty early and often.
+The proposal must be received far enough in advance of the deadline date to allow each signing individual to review the proposal, as well as make suggestions and corrections.
+This is accomplished through the Cayuse grants management system.
+It is recommended that five working days be allowed for SPaRC to process and mail/electronically submit the proposal.
+If there are special circumstances (research risks approval, matching funds, collaborative projects, subcontracts, space commitments, information technology resources required, conflict of interest, etc...), earlier consultation with SPaRC should occur to avoid delays in proposal review and submission.